nianswe/ci_project1/README.md

 ## Deployment

+I created a local git repository using 'git init' and added it to the staging area with git 'add .', I committed to the local repository  using 'git commit -m 'message'' and pushed to the remote repo at GitHub with 'git push'.
-The live link can be found here - https://https://nianswe.github.io/ci_project1/index.html
+The live link can be found here - https://nianswe.github.io/ci_project1/index.html

 ## Credits